luricodes/Repository_Analyser_Reworked/README.md

 ## Use Cases

+- Use it in dot format for putting your repo in a visual map
 - I personally created it to have a full repo in one file to pass it further to ChatGPT or Claude
 - Documentation of project structures
 - Codebase analysis and auditing